omniosorg/omnios-extra/doc/sync-upstream-joyent.md

 If the build is unsuccessful, resolve this before moving on to the next step.

+## Update the last commit version in README.OmniOS

+Modify the README.OmniOS file in the upstream branch to reflect the latest Joyent commit which has been evaluated.
+This will be part of the pull request.

 ## Push the merged branch

 ```shell